Bitbucket Auto Deploy with Pipelines (CI/CD)

 Bitbucket Pipelines (CI/CD)

-Bitbucket pipelines are a built-in CI/CD service to automate the testing and deployment process.
-Developers should use Bitbucket pipelines (CI/CD) to skip the extra step to pull changes in cPanel or a remote server where the repository is hosted for the public.
-Bitbucket pipelines are configured with a single YAML file in the repository.
-The key features that encourage the use of Bitbucket pipelines are:
+Bitbucket Pipelines is a built-in CI/CD service to automate the testing and deployment process.
+Developers should use Bitbucket Pipelines (CI/CD) to skip the extra step of pulling changes in cPanel or a remote server where the repository is hosted publicly.
+Bitbucket Pipelines are configured with a single YAML file in the repository.
+The key features that encourage the use of Bitbucket Pipelines are:

 • Automated builds and tests support.

-• The configurations for builds, tests and deployments are one single bitbucket-pipelines.yml file.
+• The configurations for builds, tests and deployments are in a single bitbucket-pipelines.yml file.

 • The configuration is simple and easy.